altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-7/f-series/fpga/gsrd/ug-gsrd-agx7f-fpga.md

-### Build Hardware Design
+### Build Quartus Design

-Use the following commands to build the hardware design:
+Use the following commands to build the Quartus Design:

 ```bash